 8) Grand Sightseeing Tour: get on board and learn about the 400-year long history of Gothenburg while you sail through the Göta River down to the archipelago featuring wonderful views of the islands Rivö, Asperö and Saltholmen as well as the city fortress, Nya Älvsborg.
+Check the schedule here.

 9) Hasselblad Center: dive into photography thanks to the exhibitions by international and Swedish photographers at the Hasselblad Center in Gothenburg.

 10) Strandverket Konsthall: digital art, photography, painting and a permanent sculpture exhibition get together in the Strandverket Art Gallery located by the sea.
 Right beside the bathing area you will find “Point of View” a 6-meter high sculpture by the artist Tony Cragg.